pansap99/gitGuide/README.md

 <p align="center"> <img title="a title" alt="Alt text" width=500 src="images/checkout_whales_after_fetch.png">
  </p>

-You can see that we are in the detached HEAD mode, and we can view the changes withjout interferimng with our local branch.
+You can see that we are in the detached HEAD mode, and we can view the changes without interfering with our local branch.

-!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+:warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning:

 **BE CAREFUL**!!! git status shows that you are up to date!
 BUT Your are up to date with what your local repo currently knows about the status of the remote repository.
 Meaning you have to check what is the status of the remote repository first (it might have changed) with git fetch and then use git status.

-!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+:warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning:

 # Git Pull

 Git pull actually updates our HEAD branch with whatever changes are retrieved from the remote.
-We intergate these changes in our working dirtectory.
+We integrate these changes in our working directory.

 git pull actually does a ```git fetch + git merge```.
 If its fast-forward merge then it is done automatically, else the merge will result to conflicts.
-We resolver them the same way wwe talked about in branch merges.
+We resolve them the same way we talked about in branch merges.

 To pull changes we can use: